Erenzirek/Unity-Projects/GridlockRush_Presentation.md

 ```

-if the distance condition distanceToPlayer <= rangeCheckDistance then FollowPlayer() function called.
+if the distance condition distanceToPlayer <= rangeCheckDistance then FollowPlayer() function called.The FollowPlayer() method makes the enemy follow the player's car while keeping a minimum distance.
+It calculates the direction to the player, adjusts the target position to stay behind the player by a specified distanceOffset, and then directs the enemy to that target using the NavMeshAgent.
+This ensures the enemy follows the player without getting too close.

 ```csharp
   private void FollowPlayer()